General Guide

 Is Zush cheaper than Renamer.ai?

-Yes by a large margin.
-Zush is $10 one-time.
+Yes by a large margin if you choose Zush One-Time.
+Zush is $38 one-time or $8/month.
 Renamer.ai’s cheapest paid tier is $9.95/month ($120/year).
-Over 5 years at any meaningful usage level, Zush is roughly 60× cheaper than Renamer.ai’s Pro tier and 600× cheaper than their Ultimate tier.
+Over 5 years, Zush One-Time is more than 15× cheaper than Renamer.ai’s Pro tier and more than 150× cheaper than their Ultimate tier.

 Does Renamer.ai support RAW photos like CR2 or NEF?

 The format list on Renamer.ai’s public site does not include camera RAW formats.
-If you shoot RAW, Zush is the safer pick — its 23-format list explicitly covers CR2, CR3, NEF, ARW, DNG, ORF, RAF, RW2, PEF, SRW, and SR2.
+If you shoot RAW, Zush is the safer pick — its image list explicitly covers CR2, CR3, NEF, ARW, DNG, ORF, RAF, RW2, PEF, SRW, SR2, and generic RAW extensions.

 Can I use my own OpenAI key with Renamer.ai?

 Renamer.ai does not advertise a BYOK option.
-Zush includes BYOK in the $10 Pro purchase — you can connect your own Gemini, Groq, OpenAI, or Claude key.
+Zush includes BYOK with paid PRO plans — you can connect your own Gemini, Groq, OpenAI, or Claude key.

 Do both have folder monitoring?